project-jedi/jcl/jcl/docs/Readme.txt

 --------------------------------------------------------------------------------

 About this release
-JCL release 1.102 provides an updated support for all targets (including CodeGear RAD Studio 2007).
+JCL release 1.103 provides an updated support for all targets (including Delphi 2009 and C++Builder 2009).

 As always, multiple bugs have been fixed; for detailed change logs, use the facilities of our Subversion repository at Sourceforge.net